Making a menu and crossing dishes off can even be fun and satisfying.

 When using this template, don’t be pressured to fill in all the boxes!
 I will grey or “X” out a box that I’m not using.

 Once my menu is filled in, I list extras on the bottom of items that I don’t necessarily have on my menu, but I would like to make anyway.
 For example, I always make extra shnitzel for the kids, or extra gefilte fish…things that are just good to have around.
-On my very first Rosh Hashanah at home I made the mistake of not having extra food.
+On my very first Rosh Hashanah at home, I made the mistake of not having extra food.
 My kids were starving.
 I didn’t take into account the very long morning while the men are in shul and the fact that the little ones would be eating supper earlier than the actual seudah.
 I had made exactly enough for the meals.
 Lesson learned.
 In a Yiddishe home, always have kugel and schnitzel on hand.
-If your kids don’t eat it.

 Now comes the fun part!
 The shopping list.
 I break it up into the departments of my grocery.
 (Each grocery is divided differently and some of you go to multiple places so this is different for everyone).